Extracurricular activities for children

 1. Sports lessons

 You might be surprised to learn how many different types of extracurricular activities there are to choose from, especially when it comes to sports.
-Commons sports that children enjoy include soccer, basketball, cricket, and many more.
+Common sports that children enjoy include soccer, basketball, cricket, and many more.
 Sport is one of the most popular extracurricular activities for children, primarily because it keeps children active and fit throughout their early years.
 Along with keeping children active, sports can teach them important life skills such as teamwork, resilience, physical skills, and communication.
 If your child is full of energy and loves to stay active, enroll them in lessons for their favourite sport or help them join a sports team, either at school or a local club.
+You can learn more about extracurriculars here that may take your child’s interest.

 2. Music lessons